Darian Durant: Montreal Alouettes

-After the Roughriders were unable to agree upon terms with Durant, his rights were traded to the Montreal Alouettes on January 13, 2017, for a fourth-round pick in the 2017 CFL Draft and a conditional second-round pick in the 2018 CFL Draft.
+After the Roughriders were unable to agree upon terms with Durant, his rights were traded to the Montreal Alouettes on January 13, 2017, for a fourth-round pick in the 2017 CFL draft and a conditional second-round pick in the 2018 CFL draft.
 On January 19, 2017, Durant and the Alouettes agreed to a three-year contract extension, preventing him from becoming a free-agent in mid-February.
+He was reunited with Kavis Reed, Montreal's general manager who had been an assistant coach with Saskatchewan in 2009, and Jacques Chapdelaine, Montreal's head coach who had been Durant's offensive coordinator in 2015.
 Durant struggled in his first season in Montreal.
 He started 15 games for the Als, but only managed to win three games.
 Durant was the second lowest rated starting quarterback according to the CFL's QUAR rating system.
 He threw more interceptions (16) than touchdowns (15) for the first time in his career, and his passer rating was the lowest it had been since his 2011 season.
 With Durant set to receive a roster bonus of $150,000 on January 15, 2018, the Alouettes sent Durant an ultimatum on January 10, 2018; informing him he needed to agree restructure his contract or he would be released.
 After failing to restructure his deal Durant was released by the Alouettes on January 15, 2018.